funlessdev/funless/README.md

 ## Core

 The Core is the orchestrator of the platform.
-It handles http requests to upload, invoke and delete functions.
-It is composed of the apps/core (the actual orchestrator of the platform) and apps/core_web projects (Phoenix web application that exposes the json REST API).
+It handles http requests to upload, invoke and delete functions and resides in the apps/core folder.
+It is a Phoenix web application to expose the json REST API.

 When an invocation requests arrives, the Phoenix application forwards it to the Core, which then picks one of the available Workers and runs the function on it.